Looks like your cart is empty. Compare Travel Backpacks

 When shopping for travel backpacks for men, first look at the size of the bag.
 You want a carry-on-sized bag.

 Airline rules vary, but carry on luggage is usually limited to 45 linear inches (length + width + height).
 The most common configuration is 22" tall x 14" wide x 9" deep.
-The Outbreaker travel backpack is made to these exact dimensions.
+All Tortuga travel backpacks fit these dimensions so you'll stay carry on compliant every time.

 Buying a carry-on-sized bag means that you can keep it with you at all times.
 No more worrying about airlines losing, or damaging, your stuff.